 Targeted treatment can reduce the likelihood of worms becoming resistant to treatment and identifies horses at risk of high levels of worm infection.

 Using this method, horses are tested for tapeworms once a year.
 Those with a high burden are treated after the test and then again six months later.
 The test is then repeated the following year to find out how successful treatment has been.

 New horses on the yard should have a tapeworm test and a FWEC, or be treated for both tapeworms and roundworms, before they are turned out with others.

 In some yards, targeted worming may not be suitable nor practical.
 In these instances, it is best to treat for tapeworms every six months.

 Tapeworm infection is not strongly linked to seasonality, so the time of year that treatment takes place is not particularly important.
 As risk is higher after prolonged periods of grazing, however, it seems wise to treat at the end of a summer out at grass.

 It is important to be aware that not all wormers kill tapeworms.
-The parasites can be treated with one of two drugs — praziquantel and pyrantel.
+These particular parasites can be treated with one of two drugs — praziquantel and pyrantel.
 The latter must be used at a double dose.

 Fortunately, both drugs are very effective and cause death and detachment of the tapeworms from the gut wall within 24-48hr following treatment.
 They are available as single products or in combination with other drugs that target different types of worms.